Chargeback RightsDoes it Feel Like Your Hands are Tied? Here are the 9 Rights Every Merchant Should Know.

 When a Customer Disputes a Charge, What are Your Rights as a Merchant?

-Disputes between merchants and consumers happen all the time.
-Cardholders need clear, codified rights to protect their interests when disputes occur.
+The problem is that disputes between merchants and consumers happen all the time.
+Most can be resolved between the two parties.
+In worst-case scenarios, though, additional safety measures may be needed.
+Cardholders need codified rights to protect their interests when disputes occur.
 But then again, so do merchants like you.

-What are your merchant chargeback rights?
-Why are they important, and most importantly, what can you do to protect your business against chargeback abuse?
-We’ll explore those questions in this article and provide tips to help you fight for your rights.
+What are your credit card merchant chargeback rights?
+Why are they important?
+And how can they help you protect your business against chargeback abuse?
+In this article, we’ll answer those questions, and offer tips to help you make the most of your rights.

 9 Essential Merchant Chargeback Rights You Need to Know